karawalters/Programming-Project/README.md

 	A user can also return a book

-	Book Tab - functionality of interface will be such that a list of books will be displayed as reseved or available
+	Book Tab - functionality of interface will be such that a list of books will be displayed

 	Libray Tab - A statement of all accounts and/or books